Penssylvania Daily Fantasy

 Sports Betting in Pennsylvania

 Sports betting used to be illegal in the United States under the Professional and Amateur Sports Protection Act of 1992.
 However, things started to change in 2011, when New Jersey claimed that states must have the option to legalize gambling on sports if the population favors it.
 The state’s fight for the legalization of sports betting has been going for years until June 2017 when the Supreme Court of the United States announced that it would hear New Jersey’ case.
 In May 2018 the Supreme Court ruled in favor of New Jersey allowing all states to legalize sports betting.
 Pennsylvania was one of the states interested in the legalization of sports gambling.
 The state even approved a sports betting law in October 2017 and had officially authorized sports betting in August 2018.
 Various brick-and-mortar casinos in Pennsylvania already accept sports betting.
 While currently unavailable, various sports betting websites are expected to be launched in early 2019.
+If you are as excites as our team is, you would love the page about Pennsylvania sports betting tailored for the most dedicated sports lovers.

 Online Casinos in Pennsylvania

 In 2017, Pennsylvania became the fourth state in the US to officially legalize online casinos.
 As we mentioned above, in October 2017 Governor Tom Wolf signed a bill into law that authorizes and regulates online gambling.
 However, high taxes have discouraged potential online gaming companies and there are no online casinos currently operating in the state.
 Nevertheless, according to recent information, the Pennsylvania Gaming Control Board has already licensed ten online casinos in the state.
 While there is no exact launch date, at least two operators are expected to go live in the first quarter of 2019 and more are expected to become available to Pennsylvanian players by 2020.
+Make sure to go through our dedicated Pennsylvania casinos guide for more information.

 Online Poker in Pennsylvania